18 May 2015-

 6 February 2015-

-The GPhC’s governing council has agreed to consult on proposed fee levels for 2016.
+The GPhC’s governing council has agreed to consult on proposed fee levels.

 4 February 2015-